GitJuAK/FallenLands/README.md

 # FallenLands
-Fallen Lands is an adventure map of Terraria set in a planet called Genea.
+Fallen Lands is a Terraria adventure map set in a planet called Genea.

 Check out our Discord server: https://discord.gg/4UnqUSycHB